Wireless light switch: Battery-free switches

 All remote light switches require a power source in order to facilitate the transmission of a signal to the receiving device.
 Some of these switches rely on batteries for power output while most are required to be wired into an existing electrical system.
-Lightning Switch, EnOcean, CHERRY and others manufacture wireless light switches that use energy harvesting instead of batteries ISM ENIGMA.
+Lightning Switch, EnOcean, CHERRY and others manufacture wireless light switches that use energy harvesting instead of batteries.
 The mechanical energy created by pressing the switch generates enough electricity to power a built-in transmitter that sends a radio signal to the receiver.

 Smart switches

-There are more and more light switches can be controlled by smartphone.
-Usually user can control the light using mobile app.
-But for some products, extra corresponding hub is needed to connect those smart switches.
-In order to avoid the hub, wireless light switch and luminaire needs to share the same protocol, e.g. Bluetooth mesh Lighting model or Zigbee LightLink.

-Apple also provide HomeKit which try to integrate all those user interfaces.
+Some light switches can be controlled by smartphone app that can usually directly control the light but for simple switches must be fitted to a smart home hub.
+To be addressed directly, the wireless light switch and lamp need to share the same protocol, e.g. a Bluetooth mesh Lighting model or Zigbee LightLink.
+Apple also provide HomeKit that integrates these user interfaces.

 A "smart pill" is a relay which can be added to an electrical circuit to turn on or off one or more appliances, like lights or solar screens.
 Smart pills can for example be controlled via an app, a wireless switch and/or a conventional push switch.